usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/11966_Xuaauthzconsent/eval/readme.txt

-Verify the metadata was not submitted to the Registry.
+Verify the metadata was accepted by the Registry.